Emerging carbon markets available to farmers in Scotland

 The future of carbon markets

-Many companies are moving towards insetting emissions within their supply chain rather than paying to offset them.
+Best practice recommends companies to only offset emissions that they cannot inset (avoid or reduce within their supply chain).
 Not all sectors are able to reduce their total emissions to zero, and offsetting is likely to continue.
-By directly tackling emissions, insetting is definitely preferred and the movement to inset will always be required.
-The push for food producers to inset via their supply chains is likely to impact on landowners, and having validated carbon units at your disposal may become useful.
+The push for food producers to inset via their supply chains will likely impact landowners.
+Adopting low carbon farming would be advantageous to meet these environmental commitments and having validated carbon units at your disposal can generate additional income from the offset markets.

 When selling carbon units, a carbon sales contract will be required.
 Therefore, a robust legal agreement is needed to protect the seller and the buyer.
 Legal advice should be sought out to ensure this is achieved.
-Furthermore, the rights to carbon remain with the buyer, so if the property is sold it passes to the new owner.
-The new owner will then be responsible for the carbon contract with all of its binding restrictions.
+Furthermore, the rights to carbon remain with the buyer, so if the property is sold, the carbon contract passes to the new owner.

 Sign up to the FAS newsletter